LumiGauss: Relightable Gaussian Splatting in the Wild: Introduction

 In this work, we propose \ours{}, a method that uses 2DGS~\cite{huang20242dgs} to perform inverse graphics on images taken in the wild.
 In contrast to past approaches, our method is imbued with fast training and inference speed while maintaining high-quality renderings and being easy to integrate with graphics engines.
 In our method, the light is modeled as a combination of an environment map and a radiance transfer function that represents which parts of the environment map illuminate a given surfel---both are modeled by spherical harmonics~\cite{ramamoorthi2001envmap}.
 This approach allows for modeling shadows, which is our main goal, but also has the potential to represent light reflected off of other objects.
-The output from \ours{} can be used to perform novel view synthesis or relighting using environment maps other than those available at training time.
-Thanks to spherical harmonic properties, our representation once applied in game engines, can be easily combined with fast precomputed radiance transfer. \\[1em] Our contributions: \begin{itemize} \item We repurpose 2D Gaussian Splatting for an inverse graphics pipeline in an in-the-wild setting.
+The output from \ours{} enables both novel view synthesis and relighting using environment maps beyond those available during training.
+Leveraging the possibilities offered by the precomputed radiance transfer, our representation integrates seamlessly into game engines, enabling fast and efficient relighting.

+Our contributions: \begin{itemize} \item We repurpose 2D Gaussian Splatting for an inverse graphics pipeline in an in-the-wild setting.
 With our approach, we recover high-quality albedo and environment maps. \item To enable shadows we learn the radiance transfer function for each 2D splat and represent it using spherical harmonics. \item Finally, we demonstrate that our reconstructed environment maps can be effectively used to relight arbitrary objects within graphic engines. \end{itemize}